wacelalorshe/player.js/README.md

 You can also add attributes for any of the [embed options](#embed-options), prefixed with `data-vimeo` (`data-vimeo-portrait="false"`, for example).

-**NOTE:** If the video [privacy settings](https://vimeo.zendesk.com/hc/en-us/articles/224817847-Privacy-settings-overview) are "Private", instead of providing a `data-vimeo-id` attribute, you will need to provide the full video URL in a `data-vimeo-url` attribute and include the `h` parameter.
+**NOTE:** If the video [privacy settings](https://vimeo.zendesk.com/hc/en-us/articles/224817847-Privacy-settings-overview) are "Unlisted", instead of providing a `data-vimeo-id` attribute, you will need to provide the full video URL in a `data-vimeo-url` attribute and include the `h` parameter.

 ```html
 <div data-vimeo-id="19231868" data-vimeo-width="640" id="handstick"></div>